-OSHA No component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by OSHA.
+OSHA No component of this product present at levels greater than or equal to 0.1% is on OSHA's list of regulated carcinogens.
 NTP No component of this product present at levels greater than or equal to 0.1% is identified as a known or anticipated carcinogen by NTP.